William P. Frye: Biography

 Frye was born in Lewiston, Maine, in Androscoggin County.
 He attended public schools there and graduated from Bowdoin College in Brunswick in 1850.
 Frye studied law and was later admitted to the bar.
 He began practicing in Rockland, Maine in 1853 but later returned to Lewiston, and practiced law there.
-While living in Rockland, he married Caroline Spear (1832 - 1900) in February of 1853.
-Frye played a role in founding Bates College in Lewiston and served as a longtime trustee of the College.
+While living in Rockland, he married Caroline Spear (1832 - 1900) in February 1853.
+Frye played a role in founding Bates College in Lewiston and served as a longtime trustee of the college.
 Frye received a LL.D. from Bates in 1881.

 Frye was a presidential elector in 1864.

 Frye served in the Maine House of Representatives from 1861 to 1862 and again in 1867.
 He was later elected as the mayor of Lewiston, holding that position from 1866 to 1867, when he became the state attorney general.
 Frye left the attorney general post in 1869.
 He was elected as a Republican in 1870 to the U.S. House of Representatives.
-Frye served in the 42nd Congress and the five succeeding Congresses from March 4, 1871, to March 17, 1881, when he resigned after being elected Senator to fill the vacancy caused by the resignation of James G. Blaine.
+Frye served in the 42nd Congress and the five succeeding Congresses from March 4, 1871, to March 17, 1881, when he resigned after being elected Senator to fill the vacancy caused by the resignation of James G. Blaine, who was appointed by President Garfield to be Secretary of State.
 He served over 30 years in the Senate (March 18, 1881 – August 8, 1911), and was reelected in 1883, 1889, 1895, 1901, and 1907.

 During his tenure in the Senate, Frye served as its President pro tempore from the 54th–62nd Congress.
 The Vice Presidency was vacant twice during that time: November 21, 1899 – March 4, 1901, following the death of Garret Hobart, and September 14, 1901 – March 4, 1905, after Theodore Roosevelt succeeded to the presidency.
 Frye resigned as president pro tempore due to ill health a couple of months before his death.
 Electing his successor proved difficult for the Senate, as the Republicans, then in the majority, were split between progressive and conservative factions, each promoting its own candidate.
 It took several months for a consensus way forward to emerge.
 At the time of his resignation he had served longer in that position then anyone else, 15 years, 2 months, 21 days.

 Frye was also the chairman of the Rules Committee (47th–49th Congress).
 Frye also was a member of the Commerce Committee (50th–62nd Congress) and a member of the commission which met in Paris in September 1898 to adjust the Treaty of Paris between the United States and Spain, ending the Spanish–American War.

 Senator Frye was a charter member of the District of Columbia Society of the Sons of the American Revolution when it was founded in 1890.

 Frye died in Lewiston in 1911.
 He is interred in the Riverside Cemetery.
 The Sen. William P. Frye House near Bates College in Lewiston is on the National Historic Register.